sbcgua/mockup_loader/README.md

 Since 2.0.0 mockup loader supports generating of interface stubs. :tada:

 It creates an instance object which implements the given interface where one or more methods retrieve the data from the mockup.
-Optional filtering is supported, thus one of the method parameters is treated as the value to filter the mockup data by the given key field.
+- Optional filtering is supported:
+  - thus one of the method parameters is treated as the value to filter the mockup data by the given key field
+  - Multiple field filtering also supported
+  - Single-value and ranges are supported, as well as addressing structure attribute!

 ```abap
   data lo_factory type ref to zcl_mockup_loader_stub_factory.